Recommended Season: Mid March to Early May, Late September to Early November

 Day 4: Trek Day 2: Thang Thangkha to Jangothang

 Distance: Approximately 15 km about 6-7 hours.
 Campsite Altitude: Approximately 4000 meters.

-If we did not sight Mt.
-Jhumolhari the previous evening, we will still have a chance to get a great view early this morning.
 The trek continues up the Paro Chhu valley, which widens into patches of alpine meadow and scanty growths of forest.
 The path ascends till you reach the army camp.
 You keep following the river down below the valley, walking above the tree line enjoying stunning views of the surrounding peaks.
 In this area yaks and their herder’s homes become a regular feature of the landscape.
 A short walk through the valley will take you to your campsite at Jangothang.
 It is considered one of the most beautiful campsites in the Himalayas.
 Here you will have a spectacular view of Mount Jhumolhari.

 Day 5: Trek Day 3: Rest Day at Jangothang

 The rest day in Jangothang provides plenty of possibilities for day hikes with great views of lakes and snow capped mountains such as Jhumolhari and Jichu Drake.
 There are good chances to spot some blue sheep on the upper slopes of the valley.
 Jangothang has a perfect environment for your acclimatization.
 We can also trek up to Tosoh or hike around the area.
 There are good short hiking trails in three directions.
 Jhumolhari and its subsidiary mountain chains lay directly west, Jichu Drake to the north and there are a number of unclimbed peaks to the east.